RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 <iframe src="https://miro.com/app/board/uXjVMptzbjA=/?moveToWidget=3458764562793822486&cot=14" style="border:0px;width:100%;height:500px" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"></iframe>

-### Research funders
+### Research funders: Meet Sandra
-Institutions that fund research projects can use the services and training opportunities to ensure that researchers develop the necessary skills for effective data management...
+Institutions that fund research projects can use the services and training opportunities of EduTrain/DALIA to ensure that researchers develop the necessary skills for effective data management.
+How can the EduTrain activities be of benefit for a representative from a research funding organisation?

-### The public and interested non-experts
+### The public and interested non-experts: Meet
-Depending on the orientation of the training courses, members of the public and interested laypersons can also benefit from the offerings in order to develop a better understanding of research data and its importance....
+Depending on the orientation of the training courses, members of the public and interested laypersons can also benefit from the offerings in order to develop a better understanding of research data and its importance.
+What kind of activities could be of interest for the public and interested non-experts?

 ## Contacts
 If you want to join WP 1 and contribute to our work, if you have ideas for us, questions, just would like to have further information or any other issue, please contact us:

 ***Prof. Dr.-Ing.
 Peter Pelz***: peter.pelz@fst.tu-darmstadt.de